wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.4.5 =
+* New: Compatible up to WordPress 5.0.1 Gutenberg

 = 2.4.4 =
 * Fix: Security, prevent downloading wp staging log files by third party users from uploads folder
 * New: Compatible up to WordPress 5.0 Gutenberg